dhax/go-base/README.md

 #### Demo client application

 For demonstration of the login and account management features this API serves a demo [Vue.js](https://vuejs.org) PWA.
 The client's source code can be found [here](https://github.com/dhax/go-base-vue).
-Build and put it into the api's _./public_ folder, or use the live development server (requires CORS enabled).
+Build and put it into the api's _./public_ folder, or use the live development server (requires ENABLE_CORS environment variable set to true).

 Outgoing emails containing the login token will be print to stdout if no valid email smtp settings are provided by environment variables (see table below).
 If _EMAIL_SMTP_HOST_ is set but the host can not be reached the application will exit immediately at start.